Hello. I write novels and screenplays and very occasionally, short stories and comic-books.

 Buzz Magazine

-My previous novel, Sunset Swing, was published in paperback last year.
+My previous novel was Sunset Swing.
 It’s the final instalment in the multi-award-winning ‘City Blues Quartet’.

 It won two daggers at this year’s CWA (Crime Writer Association) awards: